ivanesik/twitch-bot/README.md

 To generate a template string file based on rating:

-1. Сreate the file `rewardRatings/config.json` if it doesn't already exist
+1. Create the file `rewardRatings/config.json` if it doesn't already exist
 2. Add template in lodash syntax (https://lodash.com/docs/4.17.15#template):

 ```json